-- Automobile emissions inspection and maintenance program. - Street sweeping. - Controls on oil and gas production tanks, equipment and engines. - Permitting program limiting emissions from industrial sources. - Lime spray dryers to reduce sulfur oxide emissions from power plants. - Baghouses to reduce PM emissions from power plants. - Non-selective catalytic reduction to reduce NO_x at cement plants. - At power plants, low NOx burners, fuel switching to natural gas and unit shutdowns.
+- Automobile emissions inspection and maintenance program. - Street sweeping. - Emission standards for consumer products and architectural and industrial maintenance coatings. - Controls on oil and gas production tanks, equipment and engines. - Permitting program limiting emissions from industrial sources. - Lime spray dryers to reduce sulfur oxide emissions from power plants. - Baghouses to reduce PM emissions from power plants. - Non-selective catalytic reduction to reduce NO_x at cement plants. - At power plants, low NOx burners, fuel switching to natural gas and unit shutdowns.
 Cherokee power plant, Unit 4 will be retired no later than December 31, 2028.
 Rawhide power plant, Unit 1 will be retired no later than December 31, 2029.